CraigGin/PDEKoopman2/README.md

 The following is a description of the parameters that must be specified in the experiment file:

 * expt_name - name for your experiment (sets the name of the subdirectories where results are stored)
 * data_file_prefix - the relative path and `dataname` for your data files.
-For example, if your data files are named `Burgers_Eqn_train1_x.npy`, ..., `Burgers_Eqn_train20_x.npy`, `Burgers_Eqn_val_x.npy`, then you should use `..data/Burgers_Eqn`.
+For example, if your data files are named `Burgers_Eqn_train1_x.npy`, ..., `Burgers_Eqn_train20_x.npy`, `Burgers_Eqn_val_x.npy`, then you should use `../data/Burgers_Eqn`.
 * training_options - a dictionary with keyword arguments for training options.
-The dictionary contains the following, some of which are defined as variables in the sample scripts prior to creating the training_options disctionary:
+The dictionary contains the following, some of which are defined as variables in the sample scripts prior to creating the training_options dictionary:
   * aec_only_epochs - the number of epochs to train each initial model with only the autoencoder losses
   * init_full_epochs - the number of epochs to train each initial model with all losses
   * best_model_epochs - the number of epochs to train the final model after the best initial model is chosen and loaded